McCarthy Formalism

 In computer science and recursion theory the McCarthy Formalism (1963) of computer scientist John McCarthy clarifies the notion of recursive functions by use of the IF-THEN-ELSE construction common to computer science, together with four of the operators of primitive recursive functions: zero, successor, equality of numbers and composition.
 The conditional operator replaces both primitive recursion and the mu-operator.

 Introduction

 McCarthy's notion of conditional expression

-McCarthy (1960) described his formalism this way:
+McCarthy submitted a proposal for conditional expressions in IAL, which was published as a "Letter to the Editor" in 1959.
+McCarthy later described his formalism this way: